 This process is known as chromosome mapping.

-Please note: you do not upload your raw DNA to DNA Painter; the only data you need is the segment data!
+Please note: your testing company provides your raw DNA data in a large single zipped text file.
+This is completely different from the segment data for a DNA match mentioned above.
+You do not upload your raw DNA to DNA Painter; the only data you need is the segment data!

 If at this point you're confused, don't worry!
 Read on, and if you're still somewhat overwhelmed, it might be worth reading a gentle introduction on what you can do with your results.
 This is a good one: DNA – What, when, how, why – FAQs for beginners by Donna Rutherford.Next: Why would you use DNA Painter?